-Cristian: Hi Tim and welcome on board.
+Hi Tim, and welcome on board.
 Tell us a few things about yourself.

-Cristian: How does it work exactly, what is the workflow?
+How does it work exactly?
+What is the workflow?

-Tim: Our target market is the small business and we currently have 1,200 subscribed to the system.
-They range from one man bands, startups, freelancers and sole traders right up to multi-million pound companies with 20+ employees.
+Tim: Our target market is a small business, and we currently have 1,200 subscribed to the system.
+They range from one-man bands, startups, freelancers, and sole traders right up to multi-million-pound companies with 20+ employees.
 The ability to toggle on advanced features, such as Payroll, provides the necessary power required by larger companies.

 Tim: Security is our top priority.
-We have a dedicated server center on site at our partner company, Fubra.
+We have a dedicated service center on-site at our partner company, Fubar.
 This allows us to monitor all aspects of security extremely closely.

 Tim: Pricing is very competitive with plans at £5 / £10 / £15 per month depending on the size of your business.

-Tim: We knew that at least 3 businesses would use the application: My small web development company, the construction business and Fubra.
+Tim: We knew that at least 3 businesses would use the application: My small web development company, the construction business, and Fubar.
 Our goal was to establish an app that worked for these three businesses.
-If we could do that then we knew it would work for any small business.
+If we could do that, then we knew it would work for any small business.

-When we first started we thought we had hit on a fantastic idea that no one else had thought of.
-We soon noticed a few online accounting competitors, however, as our industry was in its infancy, there has been plenty of room for us to make our mark.
+When we first started, we thought we had hit on a fantastic idea that no one else had thought of.
+We soon noticed a few online accounting competitors; however, as our industry was in its infancy, there have been plenty of room for us to make our mark.

-Cristian: My own experience says that as soon as you have a business idea you try to get the opinion of the family and close friends to see if it’s holding water.
-Was it the same in your case and if it did, how did it go?
+My own experience says that as soon as you have a business idea, you try to get the opinion of the family and close friends to see if it’s holding water.
+Was it the same in your case, and if it did, how did it go?

-Cristian: A lot of entrepreneurs bootstrap their start-up – don’t have a lot of money to invest and put a lot of personal work in the new business.
-How do you know when is time to hire?
+A lot of entrepreneurs bootstrap their start-up – don’t have a lot of money to invest and put a lot of personal work in the new business.
+How do you know when it’s time to hire?

-Tim: For the first year and half I developed Clear Books from the spare room to keep costs down to a minimum.
-The reason we moved into our first office was because the need to hire arose and therefore somewhere was needed to accommodate our first employee.
+Tim: For the first year and a half, I developed Clear Books from the spare room to keep costs down to a minimum.
+The reason we moved into our first office was that the need to hire arose and therefore somewhere was needed to accommodate our first employee.

-The time was right because we had paying customers and could afford to hire.
+The time was right because we had to pay customers and could afford to hire.
 That is important.

 You know the need to hire someone when your development time is getting impacted by other considerations such as supporting customers and marketing the website.

-Cristian: What are the most time saving features of the platform?
+What are the most time-saving features of the platform?